 Getting to Aspen isn’t difficult.
 Aspen has its own airport, Pitkin County Airport (also known as Sardy Field or ASE), just three miles outside of Aspen — a short 10-minute drive from downtown Aspen and the Aspen Square.

-Aspen is also within easy access (via Highway 82 and I-70) of both Eagle County Airport (EGE) and Grand Junction Regional Airport (GJT) (two hours away, either East or West via I-70). as well as Denver International Airport is a four-hour drive from Aspen each way — but can take longer if you hit Denver rush hour.
+Aspen is also within easy access (via Highway 82 and I-70) of both Eagle County Airport (EGE) and Grand Junction Regional Airport (GJT) (two hours away, respectively, either East or West via I-70).
+Additionally, Denver International Airport (DIA) is a four-hour drive from Aspen each way — but can take longer if you hit Denver rush hour.

 GETTING TO ASPEN, COLORADO BY PLANE